JoshRiser/tubishift/README.md

 - Bundles the Flask server, scraper, and all dependencies into one file via PyInstaller
 - Embeds the `static/` web UI folder as a resource
 - Embeds the `tubishift-extension/` folder so the in-app download button works
-- Produces a windowed app (no console) with a system tray icon
+- Produces a windowed app (no console) with a system tray icon with a Launch at Login option

 **User data when running as .exe:**